LoyolaChicagoBooks/introcs-csharp/rst/fileread.rst

 In ``first_file.cs``, we explicitly coded reading two lines.
-You will often want to process each line in a file, without knowing the total number of lines ahead of time.
-This will require a loop and a new test to make sure that you have not yet come to the end of the file's stream.
-You can use the ``EndOfStream`` property.
+You will often want to process each line in a file, without knowing the total number of lines while programming.
+This means that files provide us with only our second kind of a sequence:  this time the sequence of lines in the file!
+To process all of them will require a loop and a new test to make sure that you have not yet come to the end of the file's stream: You can use the ``EndOfStream`` property.
 It has the wrong sense (true at the end of the file), so we negate it, testing for ``!reader.EndOfStream`` in the example program ``print_file_lines.cs``.
 This little program reads and prints the contents of a file specified by the